Gottlieb Daimler: Daimler Motors, the Phönix engine, and the first motorcar sold (1890 to 1900)

-Daimler Motoren Gesellschaft and First automobile sold (1890)

-In 1890 Daimler founded his own engine business, Daimler Motoren Gesellschaft (DMG).
-Its purpose was the construction of small, high speed engines they had developed based on the same stationary engine technology.
-In 1892, DMG finally sold its first automobile.
 Gottlieb Daimler, aged 58, had heart problems and suffered a collapse in the winter of 1892–1893.
 His doctor prescribed a trip to Florence, where he met Lina Hartmann, a widow 22 years his junior who was the owner of the hotel where he was staying.
 They married on 8 July 1893, honeymooning in Chicago during its World Fair.

 Returning from the 1893 World's Fair in Chicago with his new wife, Daimler had vowed to purchase enough shares of DMG to regain control.
 This effort failed.
 Daimler sold all his shares and patents and resigned from the company.
 Maybach had left earlier.

 The disputes with Lorenz continued.
 Daimler attempted to buy 102 extra shares to get a majority holding, but was forced out of his post as technical director.
 The corporation was 400,000 Gold marks in debt.
 The other directors threatened to declare bankruptcy if Daimler didn't sell them all his shares and all his personal patent rights from the previous thirty years.
 Daimler accepted the offer, receiving 66,666 Gold Marks, and resigned in 1893.

 In 1894 at the Hermann Hotel, Maybach together with Daimler and his son Paul designed a third engine called the "Phoenix" and had DMG make it.
 It featured: